60 Smart Questions to Ask in an Interview [2025]

 - Do you expect the responsibilities for this role to change in the near future?

-If you’re clear on the ins and outs of your position and role, you can then move on to larger and more general questions to ask an interviewer.
+If you’re clear on the ins and outs of your position and role, you can then move on to larger and more general questions to ask in a job interview.

 Pro Tip: Avoid asking the interviewer yes/no questions.
 Just as they will save their yes/no questions mostly for the job application, your few questions posed should solicit a detailed response.
 Also, many of these answers can probably be found online.

-You’ve shown interest in the position, but you should also show the hiring manager or HR director that you are a team player who would be proud to be part of the company.
+You’ve shown interest in the position, but you should also show the hiring manager or HR director that you’re a team player who would be proud to be part of the company.

 Here are some example questions to ask during an interview to demonstrate your interest in the company: